 News and Announcements

-Fall/winter fees for Sept.
-1, 2018 to Feb.
-28, 2019 of $225.00 are due September 1st.
+Spring/summer fees for March 1, 2019 to August 31, 2019 of $250.00 are due March 1st.
 Please renew your waiver (found in left-hand column of TeamPages website) and provide payment to club treasurer Vivian Thomas via e-Transfer, or cheque payable to Ocean River Paddling Club.
 If you have questions on payment please contact Vivian through TeamPages or direct at email@example.com

 Thank you and Happy Paddling!